Kulfi (Indian Eggless Ice Cream)

 You can flavor Kulfi with saffron or vanilla and add the nuts of your choice.

-31 thoughts on “Kulfi (Indian Eggless Ice Cream)
+31 responses to “Kulfi (Indian Eggless Ice Cream)”

 I just found this recipe and can’t wait to try it.
 Thank you so much for sharing.
 I love the recipes you have on your site and especially the format you use.
 You make everything seem so easy.